Featured

 I’ve been sharing a presentation with clubs and other groups about these and other programs to encourage folks to provide mentoring and new Ham development opportunities.

-I recently met with the K1USN Radio Club in Braintree, MA to share this information.
+I met with the K1USN Radio Club in Braintree, MA, a while ago to share this information.
 The folks there recorded my presentation and have permitted me to share it here so that others might benefit from the information that it contains.
 The K1USN Radio Club is a great example of a group of Hams that are working to provide mentoring and new Ham development programs.
 Here’s where you can find more about them:

 Also, you can download a copy of the presentation in PDF form here.